-Stick Insect Breeding Guide
+Stick Insect Incubation Guide

 Stick Insects are possibly the easiest group of insects to rear and breed in captivity.
 As long as they have access to their preferred foodplant, they will grow, mate, and lay eggs without much fuss.
 For certain species of stick insects such as Extatosoma tiaratum, or leaf insects such as Phyllium giganteum, they do not even require any males to lay fertile eggs as they are capable of producing eggs through a mitotic process called parthenogenesis which gives rise to genetically identical offspring.